4neesh/DevBlog/src/posts/002javaObjectNotation.md

 &#8226; Constant time: &#10003;
 </p>
 <p>
-As we can see from the above checklist, the algorithm satisfies the Linear time complexity first (due to the for-loop).
-It later satisfies the constant time, however this is discounted as it is not first satisfied classification.
+We can see from the above checklist, the algorithm satisfies the linear time complexity first (due to the for-loop).
+It later satisfies constant time, however this is discounted as it is not first satisfied classification.
 As a result, the algorithm has a Big O Notation of: O(n).<br>
 </p>
 <p>
 The Big O notation enables us to better understand how the individual operations within an algrithm can contribute to its upper-bound CPU consumption.<br>